Olympic boycotts are nothing new. Here are other times countries protested the Games.

-There are many reasons why China hosting the Olympics can be deemed as problematic in the eyes of Western democracies that champion human rights and individual liberties.
+There are many reasons China hosting the Olympics can be deemed as problematic in the eyes of Western democracies that champion human rights and individual liberties.

-In addition to the persecution of Uyghurs, which China denies, Xi Xinping’s tightening grip over Hong Kong and the recent mystery surrounding Chinese tennis star Peng Shuai, who allegedly disappeared after announcing that she was sexually assaulted by a former Chinese official, have given more grounds to human rights advocates to raise their voices in alarm against China.
+In addition to the persecution of Uyghurs, which China denies, Xi Jinping’s tightening grip over Hong Kong and the recent mystery surrounding Chinese tennis star Peng Shuai, who allegedly disappeared after announcing that she was sexually assaulted by a former Chinese official, have given more grounds to human rights advocates to raise their voices in alarm against China.

-Although the U.S. choice of a diplomatic boycott might be something novel — Biden’s decision means no U.S. government official will be present at the Games, while U.S. athletes can still compete, a move that is being followed by the U.K. — the Olympic Games have often been tangled up with politics and have been the subject of numerous boycotts.
+Although the U.S. choice of a diplomatic boycott might be something novel — Biden’s decision means no U.S. government official will be present at the Games, while U.S. athletes can still compete, a move that is being followed by the United Kingdom — the Olympics have often been tangled up with politics and have been the subject of numerous boycotts.

 Below is a non-exhaustive list.

-The 1936 “Nazi Olympics” and the boycott that didn’t happen
+The 1936 ‘Nazi Olympics’ and the boycott that didn’t happen

-In 1931, the International Olympic Committee (IOC) chose Berlin as the host city of the 1936 Games, a welcoming gesture toward Germany, which had been badly bruised after losing World War I. Two years later, Adolf Hitler seized power, launching his campaign of persecution against German Jews and other minorities.
+In 1931, the International Olympic Committee chose Berlin as the host city of the 1936 Games, a welcoming gesture toward Germany, which had been badly bruised after losing World War I. Two years later, Adolf Hitler seized power, launching his campaign of persecution against German Jews and other minorities.

-“After the Nazi takeover, U.S. and international Olympic officials expressed concern about Germany’s treatment of Jews and other minority groups, especially in sports,” wrote Frederic J. Frommer for The Washington Post in an in-depth look at the boycotting efforts back then.
+“After the Nazi takeover, U.S. and international Olympic officials expressed concern about Germany’s treatment of Jews and other minority groups, especially in sports,” Frederic J. Frommer recently wrote for The Washington Post in an in-depth look at the boycotting efforts.

 Human rights advocates pushed for a boycott, putting pressure on Black athletes to skip the Games.
-But many pointed out the hypocrisy of the U.S. stance, singling out the persecution of minorities in a foreign country while Blacks were still the victims of Jim Crow laws in the South and other forms of discrimination.
+But many pointed to hypocrisy in the U.S. stance, singling out the persecution of minorities in a foreign country while Blacks were still the victims of Jim Crow laws in the South and other forms of discrimination.

-In the end, the Amateur Athletic Union (AAU) voted to attend the Games in a tight vote, and other nations who were considering boycotting — Canada, Czechoslovakia, Great Britain, France, Sweden and the Netherlands — followed the U.S.'s lead.
+In the end, the Amateur Athletic Union, or AAU, narrowly voted to attend the Games, and other nations who were considering boycotting — Canada, Czechoslovakia, Britain, France, Sweden and the Netherlands — followed the United States’ lead.
 Jesse Owens became one of the stars of the Games, winning four gold medals and dealing a very public blow to the Nazi belief in the superiority of the “Aryan” race.

 Still, the Olympics were a propaganda boon for the Nazi regime, which was on its best behavior during the Games.
-Frommer writes that a New York Times story published in August 1936 with the headline “Olympics Leave Glow of Pride in the Reich” lauded the Berlin Games, its attendance and organization, adding that they “made the Germans more human again.”
+Frommer writes that a New York Times story published in August 1936 with the headline “Olympics Leave Glow of Pride in the Reich” lauded the Berlin Games, its attendance and organization, with the Times adding that they “made the Germans more human again.”

 The U.S. boycott of the 1980 Moscow Olympics

 On March 21, 1980, President Jimmy Carter announced that the United States was boycotting the Summer Olympics to be held in Moscow in response to the Soviet Union’s invasion of Afghanistan on Dec.
 24, 1979.
 The boycott was accompanied by other measures, among them a grain embargo.
-Great Britain and Australia initially supported the boycott, but ended up sending delegations to the Games.
+Britain and Australia initially supported the boycott but ended up sending delegations to the Games.

 The move accomplished little in persuading the USSR to leave Afghanistan.
 Soviet forces would stay in the country until 1988, when they started withdrawing under Mikhail Gorbachev’s leadership.
 A group of U.S. athletes sued the government seeking permission to compete, but they were unsuccessful.

-The memory of the 1980 boycott and what it failed to achieve is probably why the current campaign to opt out of the Beijing Olympics hasn’t been as strong as the effort against the Berlin Games of 1936, Jeremy Schaap, author of a book on Jesse Owens and the Berlin Olympics, said in a recent interview with Frommer.
-While it accomplished little to nothing politically, it seems clear now that those who suffered the most over the boycott were the U.S. athletes who couldn’t compete.
+The memory of the 1980 boycott and what it failed to achieve is probably why the campaign to opt out of the Beijing Games hasn’t been as strong as the effort against the Berlin Games of 1936, Jeremy Schaap, author of a book on Owens and the Berlin Olympics, said in a recent interview with Frommer.
+While the boycott accomplished little to nothing politically, it seems clear now that those who suffered the most were the U.S. athletes who could not compete.

-On July 19, 2020, on the 40th anniversary of the Moscow Games, the CEO of the U.S. Olympic and Paralympic Committee posted a letter on Twitter addressed to those athletes.
+On July 19, 2020, on the 40th anniversary of the Moscow Games, the chief executive of the U.S. Olympic and Paralympic Committee, Sarah Hirshland, posted a letter on Twitter addressed to those athletes.
 “It’s abundantly clear in hindsight that the decision to not send a team to Moscow had no impact on the global politics of the era and instead only harmed you — American athletes who had dedicated themselves to excellence and the chance to represent the United States.
 We can clearly state you deserved better.”

-Forty years later, the U.S. boycott of the 1980 Moscow Summer Games still resonates for the athletes.
+Forty years later, the U.S. boycott of the 1980 Moscow Summer Games still resonates for the athletes

 The USSR’s boycott of the 1984 Los Angeles Olympics

-In a tit-for-tat, the Soviet Union decided to boycott the 1984 summer Games in L.A. in response to the U.S. decision four years earlier to boycott the Moscow games.
+In a tit-for-tat, the Soviet Union decided to boycott the 1984 Summer Olympics in Los Angeles in response to the U.S. decision four years earlier to boycott the Moscow Games.

-On May 8, 1984, a few months before the Games were set to begin, the Soviet government issued a statement announcing that the Soviets would not be attending.
+On May 8, 1984, a few months before the Games, the Soviet government issued a statement announcing that the Soviets would not be attending.
 “It is known from the very first days of preparations for the present Olympics the American administration has sought to set course at using the Games for its political aims,” the statement said.
-“Chauvinistic sentiments and anti-Soviet hysteria are being whipped up in this country.”
-The Soviet Union argued that it feared for their athletes’ safety in L.A., wary of potential anti-Soviet protests that might erupt.
+“Chauvinistic sentiments and anti-Soviet hysteria are being whipped up in the country.”
+The Soviet Union said it feared for its athletes’ safety in Los Angeles, wary of potential anti-Soviet protests that might erupt.

 The administration of President Ronald Reagan responded by saying the decision to not attend the Games was “a blatant political act for which there was no real justification.”